arascch/Linux_things/README.md

 # Linux_things
-Everything you should know as a sysadmin
+Everything you should know as a sysadmin \n
 I'm run this things on Ubuntu 24.04 :D
 - User management
 - Disk Partitioning